Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

   Focus on architecting real-world smart contracts.
 ---

-# EVM
+## EVM

-Ethereum Virtual Machine
+**Ethereum Virtual Machine**

-- A VM designed specifically for the constraints and features of Ethereum
+A VM designed specifically for the constraints and features of Ethereum

----v
+---

 ## EVM Properties